 BiographyGreenstreet was born Sydney Hughes Greenstreet on December 27, 1879, in Sandwich, England, one of eight children.
-Aged 18 and full of ambition, he left home and traveled to Ceylon (now Sri Lanka) to become a tea planter but a drought foiled his plans for a business career, and forced him to return to England where he a held down a variety of jobs including managing a brewery, while studying acting in the evening under Shakespearean actor, Ben Greet.
+Aged 18 and full of ambition, he left home and travelled to Ceylon (now Sri Lanka) to become a tea planter but a drought foiled his plans for a business career, and forced him to return to England where he a held down a variety of jobs including managing a brewery, while studying acting in the evening under Shakespearean actor, Ben Greet.

 He made his stage debut playing a murderer in a 1902 production of 'Sherlock Holmes' and then gained invaluable experience touring Britain for two years with Greet's Shakespearean company.
-In 1905 he traveled with them to the United States and made his Broadway debut that year.
+In 1905 he travelled with them to the United States and made his Broadway debut that year.
 For the next thirty years he built up a formidable reputation as a strong and versatile stage actor, moving easily between musical comedy and Shakespeare.
-He traveled often between England and America, working through most of the 1930s with Alfred Lunt and Lynn Fontanne at New York's Theatre Guild.
+He travelled often between England and America, working through most of the 1930s with Alfred Lunt and Lynn Fontanne at New York's Theatre Guild.

 Greenstreet married Dorothy Marie Ogden in 1918 and they had one son, John Ogden Greenstreet.